Home> Drug Databases> Antibiotics Investigation

 Importing non-prescription antibiotics over the internet into the United States is a low priority for the authorities compared to narcotics and controlled substances.
 When was the last time you read about someone being arrested for importing Cipro or Augmentin into the USA?

 Here's how it works: As long as the pharmacy is located in a country that does not require a doctor's prescription for a drug, they are happy to sell you whatever you need (other than controlled substances) without a prescription.
-You might be bending the law, but the authorities look the other way.
+You are breaking the law, but the authorities are not able to keep up with every single package entering the United States from overseas.

 Many ethnic grocery/convenience stores such as bodegas (small grocery/convenience stores found in Latino neighborhoods), sell antibiotics.

-Since I live in New York City, we conducted our experiment in Washington Heights, a vibrant immigrant community with a large Spanish speaking population.
+Since I live in New York City, we conducted our experiment in Washington Heights, a vibrant immigrant community with a large native Spanish speaking ex-pat population.

-Our undercover investigator (a middle aged woman) went into several bodegas and explained that she had a sore throat and needed antibiotics.
+Our undercover investigator went into several bodegas and explained that she had a sore throat and needed antibiotics.
 Two out of seven stores had antibiotics for sale.

 One store had "Gimalxina", a brand name for amoxicillin.
 She bought 20 capsules for $10.00.
 Another store had generic ampicillin and tetracycline for $0.60 per pill.
 They also had other medicines for sale (such as diuretics and birth control pills but that's another story).

-People who buy medicine from ethnic markets are usually poor and originate from cultures where buying antibiotics over-the-counter is the norm.
+People who buy medicine from ethnic markets are typically poor and originate from cultures where buying antibiotics over-the-counter is the norm.

 A 2002 NY Times article indicated that Chinese and Russian immigrants easily purchase antibiotics and other prescription drugs in small markets.